josdejong/workerpool/README.md

   Get the error of the promise when rejected.
 - `Promise.cancel()`<br>
   A running task can be cancelled.
 The worker executing the task is enforced to terminate immediately.
+  The promise will be rejected with a `Promise.CancellationError`.
+- `Promise.timeout(delay: number)`<br>
+  Cancel a running task when it is not resolved or rejected withing given delay in milliseconds.
+  The worker executing the task is enforced to terminate immediately.
-  The promise will be rejected with a `CancellationError`.
+  The promise will be rejected with a `Promise.TimeoutError`.

 Example usage: